Mutual Benefit Life Building

-The Mutual Benefit Life Building is a 25-floor high rise office building at 1845 Walnut Street on Rittenhouse Square in Center City Philadelphia, 19103.
+The Mutual Benefit Life Building is a twenty-five-floor high rise office building that is located at 1845 Walnut Street on Rittenhouse Square in Center City Philadelphia, 19103.

+It was placed on the Philadelphia Register of Historic Places in 1995.

+History and architectural features

 It was designed by Eggers & Higgins and completed in 1972.
 The building was originally built by the now defunct Mutual Benefit Life Insurance Company of Newark, New Jersey.
-It is built over a former Philadelphia Parking Authority parking garage now operated by Parkway Corporation.
+It is built over a former Philadelphia Parking Authority parking garage that is now operated by Parkway Corporation.
 The building was placed on the Philadelphia Register of Historic Places in 1995.